APC Table Grape Producers' Committee

 TABLE GRAPE PRODUCERS / WHOLESALERS / STORE MANAGERS / PRODUCE BUYERS / FRESH PRODUCE MANAGERS

-We wish to advise that inspections, to ensure table grapes meet minimum standards of maturity.
-Inspections will be carried out at the central markets in Canning Vale, distribution centres and wholesale and retail outlets throughout the state.
+We wish to advise that inspections, to ensure table grapes meet minimum standards of maturity will be carried out at the central markets in Canning Vale, distribution centres and wholesale and retail outlets throughout Western Australia.

-Inspections are under the control of the Agricultural Produce Commission Table Grape Producers’ Committee and the Department of Agriculture and Food on behalf of the table grape industry.
-They will be carried out under the Biosecurity and Agriculture Management Act 2007 (BAM) and the BAM (Agriculture Standards) Regulations 2013 by inspectors from Total Quality Assurance Systems.
+Inspections are funded by the Agricultural Produce Commission, Table Grape Producers’ Committee on behalf of the table grape industry.
+Inspections will be carried out under the Biosecurity and Agriculture Management Act 2007 (BAM) and the BAM (Agriculture Standards) Regulations 2013 by inspectors from Total Quality Assurance Systems (TQAS).

 These inspections will ensure table grapes offered for sale have an appropriate level of maturity thus providing consumer satisfaction and encourage repeat sales.

 Mr. Allan Price

 The APC Table Grape Producers’ Committee was established in 1991 and was the first producers’ committee established under the APC Act 1988.

 The Committee covers all Western Australian table grape producers.

 The Committee consists of seven table grape producers from Western Australia.

 Committee members are elected for a three year period with terms commencing in June and ending in May of the relevant year.